Before you start

 HTML documents are written in plain text.
 You can write HTML in any text editor that lets you save content as plain text (e.g. Notepad, Notepad++, or Sublime Text), but most HTML authors prefer to use a specialized editor that highlights syntax and shows the DOM.
 You may use uppercase for tag names, but the W3C (the global consortium that maintains the HTML standard) recommends using lower case (and XHTML requires lower case).

 HTML attaches special meaning to anything that starts with the less-than sign ("<") and ends with the greater-than sign (">").
 Such markup is called a tag.
 Make sure to close the tag, as some tags are closed by default, whereas others might produce unexpected errors if you forget the end tag.

 <p>This is text within a paragraph.</p>

 In this example there is a start tag and a closing tag.
-Closing tags are the same as the start tag but also contain a forward slash immediately after the leading less-than sign.
+Closing tags are the same as the start tag except with a forward slash immediately after the leading less-than sign.
 Most elements in HTML are written using both start and closing tags.
-Start and closing tags should be properly nested--that is, closing tags should be written in the opposite order of the start tags.
-Proper nesting is one rule that must be obeyed in order to write valid code.
+To write valid code, you must properly nest start and closing tags, that is, write close tags in the opposite order from the start tags.

 This is an an example of valid code: